Who we are:

 HeRO's volunteer-driven teams work to reduce the pollutants entering our rivers from stormwater runoff, lawn chemicals, automobile leaks and spills, faulty septic and sewer systems, animal waste, and plain-old trash.
 We teach river-friendly land practices and plant trees and shrubs to filter polluted runoff.
 We sponsor beach and river cleanups and monitor the condition of our local waterways.
 We encourage our neighbors and educate our guests because we can do better, together!

-Our Founding Board:
+Our Governing Board:

 Hi!
 I'm Suzanne Williams.